pedsm/vim-paragraph/README.md

 ## Functionality
-Vim will automatically hard wrap your lines allowing for easier line navigation on long lines of text such as paragraphs on .tex and .md files
+Vim now uses visual jk which means j and k will move only one visual line instead of a whole file line.
+This is useful while writing plain text as vim treats paragraphs as a single long line.
+Vim paragraph also allows for quick hard line wrapping with one function and quick hjkl navigation inside insert mode.
+Vim's defautl spell checker is also default for certain file extensions.

 ### Ctrl-hjkl
 While on insert mode vim-paragraph allows you to use the famous hjkl without leaving insert mode while holding Ctrl.
 Never reach for those arrow keys again.